|September 1, 2014|

 Nepal: All foreigners (except Indian Nationals) require visas, which can be obtained in advance or upon arrival with one passport photo and payment in cash (U.S. Dollars).

-When you arrive at Kathmandu Tribhuvan Airport go to the visa counter for visitors without a visa.
-Debarkation forms and visa application forms are both available in the arrivals hall.
-You will need 1 passport photo for your visa application.
+Upon arrival at the Kathmandu Tribhuvan Airport (KTM), follow signs to the Arrivals Building.
+Proceed to the visa counter for Visitors without a Visa.
+The debarkation and visa application forms you need are available both on your incoming flight as well as in the arrivals building.
+You will need one passport photo for your visa application.

 Outside the arrivals hall there will be a large group of taxi drivers and agents from many hotels and travel companies.
-Look for a sign with the name RMI Expeditions.
-This will be your RMI guide and the driver who will take you to your hotel in Kathmandu.
+Look for a sign with the name Rainier Mountaineering, Inc. A private vehicle will take us to our hotel.

 For the most updated information on inoculation requirements and recommendations, please refer to the Centers for Diseases Control and Prevention.